CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 * UT Austin's CS384 slides on normal mapping tangent that explained the theory on how to convert from tangent space normals to object space and https://stackoverflow.com/questions/5255806/how-to-calculate-tangent-and-binormal for explaining the calculations in a way that did not seem like abuse of matrix notation
 * https://wallpaperaccess.com/star-wars-hyperspace for the cool hyperspace wallpaper
 * Adobe's articles on the PBR Metallic/Roughness workflow that explained the theory behind it
+* reddit user u/cowpowered for tips on performing normal interpolation when working with normal maps and tbns